Fraxinus pennsylvanica velutina (Torr.) G.S.Mill.

 Common Name: Arizona Ash

-Along the banks of streams, rivers and moist washes, generally in canyons, to 2000 metres[
+Along the banks of streams, rivers and moist washes, generally in canyons; at elevations up to 2,000 metres[

 Prefers a deep loamy soil, even if it is on the heavy side[